juliaselma/playwright-carto-tests/documents/TEST_PLAN.md

 The map generated by Create Builder Map must automatically update to reflect the new analytical results (stores in Nevada).

 ---

-#### 🧪TC-R3-002

-Description:

-Public URL Persistence.

-Steps:

-1. Generate the map and obtain the public sharing URL.
-2. Modify the workflow (e.g., add a new filter) and execute again.

-Expected result:

-The map at the original public URL must show the updated results, verifying that the URL is persistent and reflects the latest analysis.

----

-## 4. Approval Criteria ✔️

-All Test Cases marked as High/Critical Severity must have a Pass status.

-The Create Builder Map component must ensure that the integration of map generation into the workflow functions as described, providing full control over how maps are generated and maintained.